Jyonn/ONCE/readme.md

 - **Training Preparation (optional)**: Before finetuning the open-source LLMs, we will first cache the upper layer hidden states to accelerate the training process.
 - **Training and testing**

-, and GENRE and DIRE will be integrated at different stages.
+GENRE and DIRE will be integrated at different stages.

 |        Pipeline         | ORIGINAL | GENRE | DIRE |                             Comments                              |
 |:-----------------------:|:--------:|:-----:|:----:|:-----------------------------------------------------------------:|